pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

 If you have an existing, valid product license for the product or products you'll be running, you can use this instead of the DevOps evaluation license.

+## Prerequisites

+* You've already been through [Get started](getStarted.md) to set up your DevOps environment and run a test deployment of the products.

+* You've deployed an example stack.
+See [Deploy an example stack](getStartedWithGitRepo.md).

+## What you'll do

 Use either of these two methods to make an existing product license file available to your deployment:

 * Copy each license file to the server profile location associated with the product.
 The default server profile locations are: